VirtualSpaceExplorers/VirtualColony/README.md

 Our 3D models can be authored in anything that supports the FBX format.
 Several of our models are made in Blender 2.83--it's open source and free to use!
 [Download Latest Blender Here](https://www.blender.org/)  Unity needs Blender 2.83 to be the default application when you double-click .blend files for it to import them correctly.

-# Main Branch Specifications
+# Virtual Colony Specifications
 This branch uses the Unity builtin rendering pipeline, to support WebGL, PCs, devices, and VR with maximum performance and portability.
  - The main branch retains the option of later upgrading to Unity's Universal Rendering Pipeline (URP), which is a high quality shader pipeline.

-## Features of the Main Branch
+## Features
  - Full WebGL support [playable in-browser at this link](http://cim.lawlorcode.com/virtual-colony-WebGL/)
+ - Fully driveable Cybertruck: WS for throttle, AD for steering, space to jump out.
+ - Fully driveable 1S logistics robot: WASD to drive, FR to move the "elbow" joint, QE to move the "wrist" joint, spacebar to jump out.
  - Jetpack support (hold the spacebar) and realistic Mars gravity
  - User interaction with airlocks
  - Level of detail models (3 levels) pulled directly from Blender file